"

 According to Techopedia, file sharing is the practice of sharing or offering access to digital information or resources, including documents, multimedia (audio/video), graphics, computer programs, images and e-books (2011).

-When sharing files, there are important facts that one must ask:
+When sharing files, there are essential facts that one must ask:

 • How am I sharing the digital information?